-Figur 5.18a.
+Figur 5-17a.
 Monthly precipitation in mm at SMHI's stations, uncorrected.

-Figur 5.18b.
+Figur 5-17b.
 Monthly precipitation in mm at SMHI's stations, corrected (ALX).

 The precipitation at Plittorp and Äspö are presented in Table 5-4.
-"001" in the table means originally measured value from the Geonor precipitation gauge, "COR" means corrected and approved value by SMHI, "BUC" means values from a precipitation gauge of the type tipping bucket and "MES" means analysed values from Mesan.
+"001" in the table means originally measured value from the Geonor precipitation gauge, "COR" means corrected and approved value by SMHI, "MES" means analysed values from Mesan.
 ALX is the correction for wind errors, wetting and evaporation.
-"BUC"-data is from another gauge and are not a part of this project.
-SMHI is not responsible for this instrument.

-ALX is estimating the true precipitation .
+ALX is estimating the true precipitation.
 It is based on photographs of the surroundings and maps of the stations and the same method is used as for the other SMHI stations.
 The Table 5-3 below gives the corrections in percent for each month.
 More information about the estimated true precipitation can be found in reference /5/ and /6/.